INDONESIA | THE EMERGING TIGER

 and its only member of the G-20.
 Due to strong economic and demographic Indonesian potential, Standard Chartered projects Indonesia will be part of the G-7 by 2040.
 It is also predicted to be the 5th largest economy in the world by 2030.

-despite of its vast cultural diversity which empowers them with agility and flexibility to meet future.
+despite of its vast cultural diversity which empowers the country with agility and flexibility to meet future needs and development.

 National motto: “Unity in diversity”